KINE 110 • Fundamentals of Dance (1 unit)

 KINE 314A • Upper Extremity Assessment (2 units)

-Prerequisites: KINE 214 & KINE 221.
+Prerequisites: KINE 214.
 This course is a combination of lecture and hands-on lab.
 It will build on the student’s prior knowledge of anatomy and injury recognition.
-The focus of this course is to assist the student in developing a systematic, thorough method of injury assessment including the development of a medical history, palpitation points, range of motion tsets, manual muscle tests, neurological tests, and special tests.
+The focus of this course is to assist the student in developing a systematic, thorough method of injury assessment including the development of a medical history, palpitation points, range of motion tests, manual muscle tests, neurological tests, and special tests.
 This course will focus on the assessment of the head, cervical and thoracic spine, shoulder, elbow, wrist, and hand.

 KINE 314B • Lower Extremity Assessment (2 units)

-Prerequisites: KINE 213 & KINE 221.
+Prerequisites: KINE 214.
 This course is a combination of lecture and hands-on lab.
 It will build on the student’s prior knowledge of anatomy and injury recognition.
-The focus of this course is to assist the student in developing a systematic, thorough method of injury assessment including the development of a medical histoy, palpitation points, range of motion tests, manual muscle tests, neurological tests, and special tests.
+The focus of this course is to assist the student in developing a systematic, thorough method of injury assessment including the development of a medical history, palpitation points, range of motion tests, manual muscle tests, neurological tests, and special tests.
 The area of focus is the development of a systematic method of injury assessment.
 This course will focus on the assessment of the lumbar spine, hip and pelvis, knee, lower leg, ankle, and foot.

 KINE 322 • Measurement in Physical Education and Recreation (3 units)

 Incorporates methods of lecture, laboratory, and field experiences in the construction, administration, and application of fitness and motor skills tsets used in sports and physical education.
-Issues of grading and evaluation are also addressed using elementary statistics methods utilizing SPSS-PC.
-This course is only offered odd years in the Fall.
+Issues of grading and evaluation are also addressed using elementary statistics methods utilizing SPSS-PC and Excel.

 KINE 323 • Physiology of Exercise (4 units)